Blupblupblup/Deep-MSVDD-PyTorch/README.md

 ### Example results

-Results are reported on 5 seeds (mean test AUCs +/- std).
+Results are reported for 5 seeds (mean test AUCs +/- std).
 Each column is one experiment with its own normal classes (indicated in the top row), and each row is associated with an AD method.
 "BTE" stands for best test epoch: this indicates performances where instead of the best validation set epoch, we use the best test set epoch to choose the test AUC.